Twelve essential historic places to visit in Caithness

 It’s widely thought that John O’ Groats is the most northerly point of the UK, but in truth this distinction goes to Dunnet Head.
 The significance of John O’ Groats is that it is in the far north east, whereas Land’s End is on the far south west tip of the UK.
-These two are the furthest distance apart of any two places on the UK Mainland – with 874 miles separating them.
-In 1865, an American called Elihu Buritt walked this distance, and ever since them there have been many fund-raising treks to and from John O’ Groats.
+These two are the furthest distance apart of any two places on the UK Mainland, with 874 miles separating them.
+In 1865, an American called Elihu Buritt walked this distance.
+Ever since then, there have been many fund-raising treks to and from John O’ Groats.

 Fascinating thought: The name comes from a Dutchman, Jan de Groot, who ran a ferry to Orkney and charged 2p a trip!

 The Whaligoe Steps is a stone staircase down a steep cliff outside Ulbster (the turning is opposite the signpost for the Cairn of Get).
 The steps lead down to the harbour of Whaligoe Haven, which is surrounded on three sides by 250ft cliffs.
 From the 18th century to the 20th Century, fisherwomen, some in their seventies, would meet the incoming fishing boats, gut the fish and carry the catch in baskets on their backs up the 330 steps and then on 7 miles to the market in Wick!
 For modern day visitors who run out of puff halfway up the steps; this is an impressive feat of strength!

 Fascinating thought: The Whaligoe steps were commissioned by Captain David Brodie, who commissioned a local stone mason to carve them in 1793.
 It cost him £8!